Quicksoapy/ToDoListBlazor/readme.md

 ## Installation

 Currently, there is no version made for use.
 You can compile it and set up a database for it yourself!
-I personally used postgres.
+I personally used postgres in a docker client.

 ## Usage